arbazsiddiqui/blog/content/posts/2020-05-16-building-your-first-chrome-extension-imdb-lookup.md

 });
 ```

-We listening to `browserAction.onClicked` and then firing a payload to active tab where our `content.js` is running.
+We are listening to `browserAction.onClicked` and then firing a payload to active tab where our `content.js` is running.
 Lets replace `content.js` with an event listener :

 ```js
 chrome.runtime.onMessage.addListener(